LightBoy01/ai-job-spot/src/content/briefings/briefing-a5861d3965eeb89bff9cecbd6ffe0414d015745c26f856bd3df6810bf1a9ac8b.md

   - Economics
   - Nancy Pelosi
 excerpt: >-
-  Nancy Pelosi’s trades over the years have been so good that a startup was created to allow investors to directly mirror her portfolio.
+  Nancy Pelosi's trades over the years have been so good that a startup was created to allow investors to directly mirror her portfolio.
 ---
-Nancy Pelosi’s trades over the years have been so good that a startup was created to allow investors to directly mirror her portfolio.&nbsp;
+Nancy Pelosi's trades over the years have been so good that a startup was created to allow investors to directly mirror her portfolio.&nbsp;